zacfukuda/minamoto/README.md

 ## Issues

 ### Wordpress Version

 The theme is tested only with the latest version of Wordpress.
-There is no guarantee that the theme works with non-latest versions.
+There is no guarantee that the theme works with non-latest version of Wordpress.
+For the test environment, please refer to [Test Environment](#test-environment) section.

-If you want to know other development environment, please check out [Tested Environment](#test-environment)

-### Javascript Testing
+### No Liting & JS Testing

-For now there is no test for JS file.
-The developer is not a fan of JS testing, and has no attempt to write testing code any time soon.
+For now there is linting for CSS & JS and no test program for JS files.
+At the time of this writting, the developer has no intention to implement these feature any time soon.

 ### Not for Child Theme or Parent theme

-The developer has an only intention to use the theme as a parent theme.
-It might work as a child theme, but this is no guarantee.
+The theme is being developed to be used as your sole custom theme.
+Therefore, the theme might not work properly if you use it as the parent theme of child or child theme itself.

+It is possible to customize the theme in accordance with your preference for those purpose, however, it requires much work.

 ## Test Environment
 - Node & NPM: 10.15.0 & 6.4.1